 Enter "1" in box 9 if you are totally or partially blind or your spouse is totally or partially blind and your spouse meets the above criteria.

-Enter "2" in box 9 if you are totally or partially blind and your spouse is totally or partially blind and your spouse meets the above criteria.
+Enter "2" in box 9 if you are totally or partially blind and your spouse is totally or partially blind and your spouse meets the above criteria, and your spouse meets the above criteria.

 Dependents - Boxes 10a and 10b